 Developing a healthy coaching relationship can take months or even years, in some cases, but a coaching relationship can be ruined in a few seconds.
 In this video, I explain that judgment and gossip are two practices that can be especially damaging.

-Back in the summer, we hosted an Instructional Coaching Institute, and when I read the introductory surveys sent in by people coming to our week-long workshop, one thing I noticed was that many of our participants are just starting out as coaches.
-Given that reality, I’m re-posting this video, which I first posted in July, so that coaches can get some food for thought about how to start out in their new position.
+A couple summers back, we hosted an Instructional Coaching Institute, and when I read the introductory surveys sent in by people coming to our week-long workshop, one thing I noticed was that many of our participants are just starting out as coaches.
+Given that reality, I’m re-posting this video, which I first posted that July, so that coaches can get some food for thought about how to start out in their new position.

 If you’re interested, I’ve also included some information about our institutes, which offer a comprehensive overview of coaching for all coaches.
-This year we are offering institutes in Kansas, Las Vegas, and Sacramento.
+You can read more about them by clicking here.

 One question I am frequently asked is what should I do about resistant teachers?
 The answer, as most answers usually are, is more complex that one might think.
 In this video, I discuss that resistance involves a relationship, and to decrease resistance we need to first understand how what we bring to the relationship might create a misalignment with our learning partners.
 Then I introduce two simple questions that can help us identify the source of the resistance we experience with others.